SciGaP/iu-geosurvey-gateway-theme/README.md

 - Partials:           All HTML blocks and pages which should be included in a theme can be added here.
 By default, this folder contains header.blade.php, footer.blade.php and template.blade.php and should NOT be deleted.
 - Layouts and Views:  Additional folders to structure extra theme components and plugin layouts if any.

+4) For a complex home page it is recommended that you separate out the styling for the home page from the rest of the theme.
+You can do this by creating a `landingpage.blade.php` file in the `views` folder.
+This `landingpage.blade.php` template, if it exists, will be displayed for the home page of the PGA and will be the only thing displayed as the home page.
+This gives the theme developer freedom to put anything at all into this landing page.
+This approach can be combined with a simple theme header and footer that will be shown in the PGA once logged in.

+* inside the landingpage.blade.php template use the urls `/create` and `/login` to link to the PGA *Create Account* and *Login* pages, respectively.
+* See https://github.com/SciGaP/siu-gateway-theme/blob/master/views/landingpage.blade.php for an example

 THEME HEADER: